webdesigning4every1/webdesigning4every1.github.io/README.md

 # webdesigning4every1.github.io
-The website is for webdesign for everyone
+The website for webdesign for everyone